Financial Policies and Procedures

 Note: For International Students Tuition Rates please see the International Student Admissions page.

 Note: For the LEAD program, tuition is determined at the cohort start date and remains the same for the duration of that program.
 Courses taken outside of the LEAD program are charged at then current tuition rates.
 Enrollment in a LEAD term financially obligates the student for the entire four class semester.
 General Semester Fees.
 All Fees are non-refundable.

 |New Student Enrollment Deposit

 New student deposit $100.00 Non-refundable, applied toward tuition and fees.
-Required to secured enrollment in upcoming classes.
+Required to secure enrollment in upcoming classes.

 |Application Fee||$50.00 Payable upon submission of application, non-refundable|

 |Transcript Fee||$10.00 Official transcript (additional charge for expediting) (first transcript issued free of charge for graduates)|

 |CDC Evaluation Fee||$45.00 Evaluation fee for each Credit by Demonstrated Competency project for which the student applies|

 |CDC Transfer Fee||$45.00 Per credit accepted for transfer by Demonstrated Competency|

 |Graduation Fee||$100.00 Payable upon the last semester of degree completion|